GABAA receptor

 Structure of the GABA_{A} receptor (α1β1γ2S: PDB: 6DW1).
 Top: side view of the GABA_{A} receptor embedded in a cell membrane.
 Bottom: view of the receptor from the extracellular face of the membrane.
 The subunits are labeled according to the GABA_{A} nomenclature and the approximate locations of the GABA and benzodiazepine (BZ) binding sites are noted (between the α- and β-subunits and between the α- and γ-subunits respectively).

 Schematic structure of the GABA_{A} receptor.
 Left: GABA_{A} monomeric subunit embedded in a lipid bilayer (yellow lines connected to blue spheres).
 The four transmembrane α-helices (1–4) are depicted as cylinders.
 The disulfide bond in the N-terminal extracellular domain which is characteristic of the family of cys-loop receptors (which includes the GABA_{A} receptor) is depicted as a yellow line.
 Right: Five subunits symmetrically arranged about the central chloride anion conduction pore.
 The extracellular loops are not depicted for the sake of clarity.

-The GABA_{A} receptor (GABA_{A}R) is an ionotropic receptor and ligand-gated ion channel.
+The GABA_{A} receptor (GABA_{A}R) is an ionotropic receptor (i.e., ligand-gated ion channel).
 Its endogenous ligand is γ-aminobutyric acid (GABA), the major inhibitory neurotransmitter in the central nervous system.
 Accurate regulation of GABAergic transmission through appropriate developmental processes, specificity to neural cell types, and responsiveness to activity is crucial for the proper functioning of nearly all aspects of the central nervous system (CNS).

 Upon opening, the GABA_{A} receptor on the postsynaptic cell is selectively permeable to chloride ions (Cl^{−}) and, to a lesser extent, bicarbonate ions (HCO_{3}^{−}).

 GABA_{A}R are members of the ligand-gated ion channel receptor superfamily, which is a chloride channel family with a dozen or more heterotetrametric subtypes and 19 distinct subunits.
 These subtypes have distinct brain regional and subcellular localization, age-dependent expression, and the ability to undergo plastic alterations in response to experience, including drug exposure.